-Judgements made by management in applying accounting policies - operating lease commitments
+Judgements made by management in applying accounting policies -

-The Office has entered into a number of leases for buildings for branch office accommodation.
-Some of these leases relate to buildings of a temporary nature and it has been determined that the lessor retains substantially all the risks and rewards incidental to ownership.
-Accordingly, these leases have been classified as operating leases.
+The Office has entered into a lease for a building for branch office accommodation.
+The lease relates to a building of a temporary nature and it has been determined that the lessor retains substantially all the risks and rewards incidental to ownership.
+Accordingly, the lease has been classified as an operating lease.

-8. Risks and Contingencies
+8. Risks and contingencies